rickycarpainter/CS256/TASKLIST.md

 Ordered by priority, highest at the top.
 Finished tasks move to bottom

 ## HTML
- - [ ] add input boxes for typing new answers and questions
+ - [ ] style buttons in question input box (look at Ricky's last mockup)
+ - [ ] icons in first few buttons of question input box (look at Ricky's last mockup)
  - [ ] add Ask New button
  - [ ] add Follow and Answer button
  - [ ] add Sort By button and box of options